JosephJostar0/hoyo_fps_unlocker/README.md

 ## Notes

-- HoYoverse (miHoYo, 米哈游) acknowledges this tool, and I've used it for over six months without being banned.
+- HoYoverse (米哈游, miHoYo) acknowledges this tool, and I've used it for over six months without being banned.
 - Use of other third-party plugins is at your own risk.
 - Please refrain from reselling such a simple tool.